 Michael has no paid business interests.
 He recently stepped down as a governor of an Academy after 12 years, and no longer has involvement in any other schools or academies.

-I am a parent Governor at Blue Coat C.E Junior School and have been in the post for the last 3 years.
-I am a former pupil of Blue Coat and mother to 2 children, the youngest whom is currently in year 5 and is enjoying the varied life that the school offers.
+I am a Co-opted Governor at Blue Coat C.E Junior School and have been a Governor in the post for the last 4 years.
+I am a former pupil of Blue Coat and mother to 2 children, the youngest whom is currently in year 6 and is enjoying the varied life that the school offers.
 The school is enabling my daughter to learn through a variety of teaching styles/classes and by offering extra curriculum activities and events.
 I am a Nurse working in general practice and have developed a number of managerial and inter-personal skills while working with the public over the last 16 years.

 I enjoy challenging myself and last year completed a marathon trek over Hadrian’s Wall, raising money for MacMillan Cancer and this year I successfully completed The Great North Run and am looking for new challenge for 2018.
 As a school governor I believe it’s important to support and challenge the Head Teacher to ensure the school provides a safe environment to enable all children within the school to achieve their potential.